Cbain10/CS312-Winter-2019/README.md

 * Labs 5 and 6 - Traveling Salesperson: In this project, I implemented a branch and bound algorithm to find solutions to the traveling salesperson problem (TSP) and worked in a small group to compare accuracy and the theoretical and empirical complexity of different algorithmic "solutions" to the traveling salesmen problem (TSP), including greedy, branch and bound, and the Held-Karp algorithm.

 For more information on the class see https://faculty.cs.byu.edu/~farrell/courses/CS312/index.php

+Note: all programs are run through the GUI file.
+For example run `python3 Proj1GUI.py` to run the primality testing lab.